Absence of Malice: Plot

-It is unclear whether Carter keeps her job, or whether Carter's relationship with Gallagher will continue, but the final scene shows them having a cordial conversation on the wharf where Gallagher's boat is docked before he sails away and leaves the city.
+The final scene shows Carter and Gallagher having a cordial conversation on the wharf where Gallagher's boat is docked before he sails away and leaves the city.

 Cast

 Production

 The movie was written by Kurt Luedtke, a former newspaper editor, and David Rayfiel (uncredited).
 Newman said that the film was a "direct attack on the New York Post," which had earlier published a caption for a photo of Newman that he said was inaccurate.
 Because of the dispute, the Post banned Newman from its pages, even removing his name from movies in the TV listings.